kethakav/kethakav/README.md

 ---

-### 🚀 What I Do

-- 🛠 I build practical tools with aesthetic polish
-- 🧠 I research deeply before I code
-- 🤖 I use AI tools strategically — as an assistant, not autopilot
-- 🎨 I believe beautiful UX/UI isn’t optional — it’s essential
-- 🔐 I work at the intersection of security, usability, and speed

----

 ### 🧩 Notable Projects

 - 🎛 [**Rainmeter Editor**](https://rainmetereditor.pages.dev/) — A full-featured GUI for editing Rainmeter skins.
 Includes auto-update, package export, layered canvas UI, and real-time preview for your rainmeter skins.